OCD equally affects men, women, and children of all races, ethnicities, and backgrounds.

 How Many Children Have OCD?

-There are at least 1 in 200 – or 500,000 – kids and teens that have OCD.
+It is estimated that least 1 in 200 kids and teens - or around 500,000 youth in the United States - have OCD.
 This is about the same number of kids who have diabetes.

 That means four or five kids with OCD are likely to be enrolled in any average size elementary school.
 In a medium to large high school, there could be 20 students struggling with the challenges caused by OCD.